Birdchain/birdchain/README.md

 ## Benefits for Businesses

 Our idea will (r)evolutionize the market of SMS marketing.
 Today, when a company wants to reach its customers, it has to pay exorbitant price for distribution of the campaign.
-Moreover, every year, the prices for SMS messaging are increasing, and service quality is decreasing.16
+Moreover, every year, the prices for SMS messaging are increasing, and service quality is decreasing.
 Birdchain will allow businesses to almost instantly distribute their campaigns and enjoy much lower prices.
 They will contact their customers all around the world and:
 - Get a better price, no matter how big their campaigns are;
 - The price will never exceed 80 percent of an average A2P SMS price in the same country;